alex-glv/blog/content/blog/old-php-app-queues.md

 This approach solves a couple of issue:
 - Scalability: we are able to attach multiple workers for each role and easily scale our throughput
 - Separation of concerns: our small services will each reside in their own space and will be neatly separated
 - Refactoring space: it becomes easier to reason about the component potentially allows better deployment strategies.
-In addition, testing becames much simpler with having less mocks, because we'll offsource a lot of work on our messaging platform
+In addition, testing becames much simpler with having less mocks, because we'll offsource a lot of work on our messaging platform.
+You can swap your queue driver implementation and implement dummy workers.

 # Considerations

 Having workers sitting and waiting for work to do means that the process will be long lived with all the implications.
 You have to support the lifecycle, make sure the processes are started if they go down and try to eliminate all possible memory leaks.

-I have been using supervisor[2] to manage the processes.
+I have been using supervisord[2] to manage the processes.

 # Queue listeners

 Here's an example of a long lived queue listener:

 ```
+<?php
+    [...]
-    protected function listen($queueName)
+    protected function listen($queueName) {
-    {
         /** @var \BunnyAcme\Queue\Driver\Driver $driver */
         $workers = $this->queueManager->getWorkers($queueName);
         $driver = $this->queueManager->getDriver(); // this will be AMQP driver